graduateclimateconference/graduateclimateconference.github.io/faq.md

 ### When does the application close?

-The application will close at 11:59 PM EDT on June 14th, 2026.
+The application dedline has been extended and will close at 11:59 PM EDT on June 21st, 2026.

 ### When will I find out if my abstract was accepted?